MTSU’s doctorate in Assessment, Learning, and Student Success became a reality after

 Assessment, Learning, and Student Success: School Improvement Concentration, Ed.D.

 Jennifer Hyde, Program Secretary

 The Ed.D. in Assessment, Learning, and Student Success is a doctoral program capitalizing on faculty expertise in the College of Education and across the University.
 The program provides a structured curriculum with early development and ongoing support for students as they work to complete their doctoral dissertation.
-The Ed.D. in Assessment, Learning, and Student Success has two concentrations: Assessment, Learning, and School Improvement and Higher Education.
+The Ed.D. in Assessment, Learning, and Student Success has two concentrations: School Improvement and Higher Education.

 - meet a specific need to develop the capacity of PreK-12 school leaders (including teacher-leaders and education leaders across the range of policy and non-profit agencies),

 - significantly improve student academic achievement, and